- Who we are

 - apply for a grant, award or for attendance at FEMS events

 Processing is necessary for the performance of a contract with the data subject or to take steps to enter into a contract – we will collect and use your personal data in the following circumstances:

 - when you make a purchase on our website(s) so that we can process your payment, confirm transaction details (typically via email) and arrange delivery of the goods and services

 - when you book tickets for events so that we can process your booking and any payments, arrange accommodation, and other activities

-- when you apply for any FEMS grant so we can process your application, and inform you of the outcome and make the relevant payment to you
+- when you apply for any FEMS grant or awards so we can process your application, and inform you of the outcome and make the relevant payment to you

 Processing is necessary for the purposes of the legitimate interests of the data controller or a third party, except where such interests are overridden by the interests or fundamental rights or freedoms of the data subject: